-I’m proud to say that being a fan of quick and easy keto recipes is my biggest strength.
-Before keto, I rarely baked anything.
-It all seemed very complicated and too much work.
-It’s a breeze to make these grain-free cookies and once you try them you’ll want to make them over and over again.
+I’m proud to say that one of my biggest strengths is being a fan of quick and easy keto recipes.
+Before starting keto, I almost never baked — it always felt complicated and time-consuming.
+But these grain-free, keto snickerdoodle cookies completely changed that for me.
+They’re so simple to make, and once you try them, you’ll want to bake them again and again.

 The Perfect Keto Snickerdoodle Cookie